grain-lang/grain/stdlib/map.md

 clear : Map<a, b> -> Void
 ```

-Resets the map by removing all key pairs.
+Resets the map by removing all key-value pairs.

 Parameters: